dlukes/dlukes.github.io/content/floss/monkey_patching_r.md

 lockBinding("filterRange", DT)
 ```

+**EDIT, 2021-04-13:** As Vincent Wolowski points out in the comments,
+you can also call the higher-level function `assignInNamespace`, which
+does the unlock/relock dance for you behind the scenes:
+`assignInNamespace('filterRange', filterRange, 'DT')`.

 The last piece of the puzzle concerns UX: the user should understand that the
 filter applies to the outer range, not the inner one.
 Visually: